JuliaCon/www.juliacon.org/local/paris2025/index.md

 @@row,row-section
 @@col-12
-Welcome to **JuliaCon Local Paris 2025**, the foremost European conference for the Julia programming language community!
+Welcome to **JuliaCon Local Paris 2025**, the latest European conference for the Julia programming language community!
 Meet fellow developers, researchers, and enthusiasts from around the globe to celebrate and explore the power and versatility of Julia.
 @@
 @@
 \\